mWater/mwater-visualization/README.md

 For charts, a `ChartWidget` is created which makes a `ChartWidgetComponent` that holds the current query results as state.
 It also renders the trimmings such as resize handle, remove button and border.

 `ChartWidgetComponent` calls its `Chart` class to create the queries and create the display element

-## TODO

-Decide on responsibility for cleaning designs.
-A non-clean design cannot be validated, but also should not be stored.
-Both in and out?